MoH-Malaysia/covid19-public/CONTRIB.md

 MOH COVID-19 self hosted NodeJS Restful API server, by [Li Wei Lee](https://techrino.net).
 A RestFUL API server written in NodeJS to parse the CSV-formatted data into JSON format, allowing for a variety of query via HTTP requests.

 + [[Github Repo]](https://github.com/leeliwei930/moh-my-covid-express-api)
 Generates a simple report about the current Covid-19 cases and deaths in Malaysia.
-For compatible Apple devices and iPhones, [a Shortcut tool](https://www.icloud.com/shortcuts/77bf8a1a406e437fa939d172f28f987b) based on this repository can be installed and triggered with Siri voice commands and/or clicking the command toggle.
-The shortcut can be used to fetch the current Covid-19 cases and deaths in Malaysia as well. - By [Khai Chuen](https://github.com/yapkhaichuen)
+For compatible Apple devices and iPhones, [a Shortcut tool](https://www.icloud.com/shortcuts/77bf8a1a406e437fa939d172f28f987b) based on this repository can be installed and triggered to fetch the current Covid-19 cases and deaths in Malaysia as well. - By [Khai Chuen](https://github.com/yapkhaichuen)
 ---

 # Data Requests